nagaoka919/nagaoka919/curriculum_vitae.md

 My current research focuses on detecting crustal deformation using geodetic techniques such as InSAR and GNSS, and on its geophysical interpretation through physical modeling.

 My curiosity (and also origin of my research) is on:
-- what we can see in the radar interferometry,
+- what we can see in radar interferometry, and
 - why we see the signals in the interferograms.

 ## Personal data